 A Mental Health and Stress Motion Graphic training tool has been developed to serve as a conversation starter during the Gear Up for Ag Health and Safety™ program.
 This motion graphic is now part of the GearUp for Ag Health and Safety™ program along with discussion points to encourage conversation with students and other individuals who are part of a program.

-Since January 2019, the Gear Up for Ag Health and Safety™ program with the newly developed “Mental Health and Agriculture” motion graphic and discussion points has delivered the program 7 times at 5 colleges in the United States (Texas, Illinois and Iowa).
-During this time, the program also traveled to 4 colleges in 4 provinces (Alberta, Manitoba, Nova Scotia and Ontario) to deliver the programs 10 times.
-In the United States and Canada, the program reached a total of 660 students.
-The students responded positively telling us they liked the motion graphic and felt it helps them to think about this issue in a non threatening way.
+Since December 2019, the Gear Up for Ag Health and Safety™ program with the “Mental Health and Agriculture” motion graphic and discussion points has delivered the program 26 times in the US, Canada, Sweden, Austrailia, and more.
+The program reached over 1,300 students in 2019 alone.
+The students responded positively, saying they liked the motion graphic and felt it helps them to think about this issue in a non-threatening way.
 Several students stated that this is something they are concerned about for others and they were glad it was part of the program.
-Instructors at the two colleges also contributed to the discussion with students and agreed that this is an important topic to include in the program.
+Instructors have also contributed to the discussion with students and agreed that this is an important topic to include in the program.

 PRE AND POST SURVEYS